How to apply for a credit card and get approved

 - Good: 661 to 780

 - Poor: 500 to 600

 It’s important to note that most credit cards have a credit score requirement that applicants must meet to be approved.
 For example, if you have a poor credit score, then you don’t want to apply for a card that requires a good to excellent score.

 What to do if you don’t have a credit score

-If you’re just starting out with credit and don’t have a score yet, you’ll want to look for a credit card that requires no credit history, such as a secured credit card.
+If you’re just starting with credit and don’t have a score yet, that doesn’t mean you can’t get a credit card.
+You’ll want to look for a credit card that requires no credit history, such as a secured credit card.
 These cards will help you to build up your credit score so that you can apply for better cards in the future.